Judd Garrett

-Judd Garrett (born June 25, 1967) is a former American football running back in the National Football League (NFL) for the Dallas Cowboys.
+Judd Garrett (born June 25, 1967) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Las Vegas Posse in the Canadian Football League (CFL) and the London Monarchs in the World League of American Football (WLAF).
 He played college football at Princeton University.
 He is the former Director of Pro Scouting for the Dallas Cowboys.

-Early years
+Early life

 Garrett attended University School in Hunting Valley, Ohio, where he earned a varsity letter in football, basketball, and track.
 He was named Most Valuable Player in all three sports his senior year.
 In football, as a senior, Garrett gained a school record 2,011 yards rushing and scored 35 touchdowns.
 He was selected first-team All-state and received the Cleveland Touchdown Club's Lou Groza Award which is given to the Most Valuable Player in Northeast Ohio.
 He graduated in 1985.

 Prior to University School, from 1978 to 1981 Garrett attended grade school at Saint Ann Catholic School which is located in Cleveland Heights, Ohio.
 In his three years at Saint Ann's, Garrett played in three consecutive City Championship Football Games and his team won the City Championship in 1979.